-This assignment is to prepare draft "slides" for an individual short (6 min) science talk.
+This assignment is to prepare draft "slides" for an individual short (6-min) science talk.
 Allow about 5 min for the talk itself and 1 min for questions.
 In general, giving a short talk is harder and takes more preparation than giving a long talk, so learning how to give good short talks is an important skill for you to master.
-At professional conferences, the average allotted time for a "contributed" talk is 10 min to 12 min, including questions.
+At professional conferences, the average allotted time for a "contributed" talk is 10 min, including questions.

-You may base your presentation on the work that you did for Homework #4 and #5, on your own research, or on a physics topic of interest to you.
-Your audience is a group of undergraduate physics and astronomy majors.
+You may base your presentation on the work that you did for Homework #5 and #6, on your own research, or on a physics topic of interest to you.
+Your audience is a group of undergraduate physics and astronomy majors who know basic introductory mechanics and E&M but have no specialized knowledge of your particular topic.
 Approach the talk from the standpoint of an extended television news story; consider the journalist's questions of who, what, when, where, why, and how, but concentrate on only one main idea.
 You cannot cover more than one main point in the time allotted.
 You may emphasize any part of the story you wish-the concept, the underlying theory, experimental evidence, the history, the implications for future work.

-Prepare five draft slides in PowerPoint or your choice of presentation software-a title slide to grab the audience's attention-give your name and affiliation, and show any acknowledgments; an introductory slide that motivates your talk; two "content" slides that explain, expand on, or give evidence for your main idea; and a summary slide that reiterates the important idea.
+Prepare five draft slides in PowerPoint or your choice of presentation software-a title slide to grab the audience's attention-give your name and affiliation and show any acknowledgments; an introductory slide that motivates your talk; two "content" slides that explain, expand on, or give evidence for your main idea; and a summary slide that reiterates the important idea.
 You may use figures you obtain from other sources to illustrate your talk, but be sure to credit them properly.